Composite Spring Applications

 Ideal uses for CFRP disc springs

-Design engineers are constantly looking for new technologies to sole emerging challenges.
+Design engineers are constantly looking for new technologies to solve emerging challenges.
 One way is to create lighter-weight components that still offer the designed strength properties.
 Our new carbon composite compression springs – which are finding their way into new applications – do exactly that.
 They are ideal for:

 - High-value application which need a cutting edge solution